Repositories

 $ python create_src_directory.py

-setup command is needed for create_src_directory.py
+The egg_info setup command is needed for create_src_directory.py to

 find the right version.